 Salesperson Skills Of Top Performers [INFOGRAPHIC]

-Learn which eleven sales associate skills you’ll need to empower yourself or your sales representatives to become top performers.
+Learn which 11 sales associate skills you’ll need to empower yourself or your sales representatives with to become top performers.
 Read on to find out more about the sales skills that set a salesman or saleswoman apart.

 In this article:

 - What Successful Sales Professionals Have in Common

 - Why Sales Success Decreases over the Years

 - Evaluating a Sales Representative’s Performance